 About Southern African Association of Youth Clubs

-Southern African Association of youth clubs is a non- profit, membership organisation formed primarily to serve young people and youth clubs, as well as to offer its services to the broader Southern African communities, including Botswana, Lesotho, Mozambique, Swaziland etc.
+Southern African Association of youth clubs is a non- profit, membership organisation formed primarily to serve young people and youth clubs.

 SAAYC is a registered non-profit youth organisation, governed by an independent board that is managed and coordinated by a team of youth practitioners, led by the Executive Director.